When a Canadian brought McDonald's fast food to Moscow

 'Unusual and delicious'

-Inside, customers lined up again for Big Macs, fries and shakes.
+Inside, customers lined up again for Big Macs, fries and shakes on opening day.
 The reviews were mixed.
 One man felt the food itself was wanting, while some wanted more.

 "It's very beautiful," said one man.
 "But I expected more, I think."